 - Education and skill building through vocational skill training, special schooling courses and alternative learning.
 The aim of these programs is focused on securing long-term and consistent employment or establishment of their own business.

-BLESSED PROJECT also operates as an approved transit home and place of safety for children who have been removed from abusive families by authorities following conviction of their parent(s) for online sex trafficking.
-Children will remain under the care of the Blessed Project staff and counselors for up to 3 months while longer term foster family solutions can be found.
+BLESSED HOUSE also operates as an approved transit home and place of safety for children who have been removed from abusive families by authorities following conviction of their parent(s) for online sex trafficking.
+Children will remain under the care of the Blessed House staff and counselors for up to 3 months while longer term foster family solutions can be found.

 One aspect of their rehabilitation is learning the skill of sewing.
 Trainees will learn this trade as (1) a form of therapy; (2) learning a practical skill; and (3) the ability to earn some income for personal needs.
 Some trainees move on themselves to take up sewing/tailoring professionally.
 Additionally, any income from the sewing business over and above wages to the trainees is used to offset some of the overall program expenses.